How Tysabri Treatment Is Linked to PML: Key Clinical Red Flags

 Frequently Asked Questions

-What is the link between Tysabri and Progressive Multifocal Leukoencephalopathy?
+What is the causal link between Tysabri and PML?

-What are the risk factors for developing PML while on Tysabri?
+What are the main risk factors for developing PML while on Tysabri?

-Three main risk factors are: presence of anti-JCV antibodies, longer treatment duration (especially over two years), and prior use of immunosuppressants. (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962)
+Three key risk factors have been identified: presence of anti-JCV antibodies (indicating prior exposure to the virus), longer treatment duration (especially beyond two years), and prior use of immunosuppressants.
+These factors compound the immunosuppressive effect of Tysabri and increase the likelihood of PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 Does submitting information create an attorney-client relationship?